nosco/hx/README.md

                 [:h1 value])])
 ```

-*(1)* is an example of writing a component that has children, but no props.
-Strings
-are considered valid children.

-*(2)* is an example of writing a component that is passed in a map of props.

-*(3)* is an example of binding props and children to symbols and passing it into the
-element.

-*(4)* is an example of passing in multiple children, and calling components that we
-defined ourselves (instead of native elements like `:div`).

-`hx.hiccup` shallowly converts props it to a JS object at runtime.
+`hx.hiccup` shallowly converts props to a JS object at runtime.
 Your kebab-case
 props will be converted to camelCase before passed into a native element.
 `:style` is special-cased to recursively convert to a JS obj to help with using
 native elements as well.